blackmagic-debug/black-magic-org/hardware.md

 * AUX connector for accessories (firmware support pending)
 * Mechanical layout allowing easier use of enclosures and mounting into bigger systems.
 For example: automated pogopin test equipment, automated Hardware In The Loop (HITL) Continous Integration (CI) systems
 * Improved layout, allowing further improvement of the Black Magic Debug firmware reliability and speed using hardware protocol acceleration (firmware support pending)
+* Uses a USB-C connector instead of Micro USB-B

 ### Black Magic Probe Mini V2.1 (BMP21)